ehu7559/cryptoPalsWriteups/set1guide.md

 ### MIX COLUMNS:
 Multiplies the block by a very special matrix.
 Multiply as a normal matrix in GF(2^8).
-Interestingly, the matrix is such that the the inverse is simply the same matrix cubed, making `inv_mix_columns()` just three successive applications of `mix_columns()`
+Interestingly, the matrix is such that the inverse is simply the same matrix cubed, making `inv_mix_columns()` just three successive applications of `mix_columns()`